Darlington Borough Council

 “We worked with our payment provider, Civica, to identify a solution that would future-proof our payment process and, with previous experience of PCI Pal, we were delighted to learn of their longstanding integration and partnership with PCI Pal.”

-Read the full case study to learn how PCI Pal has provided Darlington Borough Council with a solution that removes the onus from the council’s staff on pausing and resuming calls, and stops any sensitive information entering the organization’s environment.
+Read the full case study to learn how PCI Pal has provided Darlington Borough Council with a solution that removes the onus from the council’s staff on pausing and resuming calls, and stops any sensitive information entering the organisation’s environment.